- Go 99.5%

 What Works Today

-- saved Postgres, Snowflake, and MySQL targets
+- saved Postgres, Snowflake, MySQL, SQLite, and DuckDB targets

 - connectivity and context checks with